-Revised: 09.15.2022
+Revised: 11.19.2024

-The Learning & Teaching Culture Policy (LTCP) is a document prepared to explain the unique role of the studio classroom atmosphere in an architectural education.
-The environment assists the pursuit of scholarship, opportunity, celebrating personal and communal achievements, and develops responsibility on the scale of social, cultural and environmental issues faced in the world today.
-Students of Architecture uphold Fairmont State University's mission of S.O.A.R. as below.

-Scholarship: Exploration of critical ideas through the synthesis of individual and collaborative efforts.
-With multi-media usage establishing Architecture as a process, not a product.
+The Learning & Teaching Culture Policy (LTCP) is a document prepared to explain the unique role of the studio classroom atmosphere in architectural education.
+The environment assists the pursuit of scholarship and opportunity, celebrates personal and communal achievements, and develops responsibility on the scale of today's social, cultural, and environmental issues.
+Students of Architecture uphold Fairmont State University's mission of S.O.A.R.: Scholarship: Exploration of critical ideas by synthesizing individual and collaborative efforts.
+With multi-media usage, architecture is established as a process, not a product.
 Participate in engaged discussions.
 Develop a coalescence of Design Principles Informed by the Reality of Professional Practice.
-Opportunity: To grow, learn, engage and contribute.
+Opportunity: To grow, learn, engage, and contribute.
 Achievement: To reach personal and community goals.
-Responsibility: To fulfill obligations to the architectural profession that are respectful of social, cultural and environmental issues.
+Responsibility: To fulfill obligations to the architectural profession that respect social, cultural, and environmental issues.